bptripp/calc/README.md

 Indicate that you will abide by our citation policy: Yes ...

 The URL you copied from the previous query should be pasted into the “Search wizard URL ..." box.
 Click the “Generate connectivity matrix” button.
-Highlight the resulting JSON text and copy it into a file called <AREA-NAME>.json (in this example, LIP.json).
 The reference codes will be listed at the bottom of the results.
 Full information on each reference can be found at http://cocomac.g-node.org/services/search_wizard.php?T=Literature&x0=&limit=500&page=1&format=dhtml